SofiaSaeedAhmed/Brick-Breaker-Game/README.md

 * _**checkCollisionWithBlocks()**_

 Checks if ball collided with any side (top, bottom, left and right) and do calculations accordingly.

+I have reorganized the `setPhysicsToBall()` method into smaller, more focused methods to improve readability and maintainability.
+It also makes the code clearer and easier to manage without altering its functionality.

 **3- Refactor the `loadGame()` method in Main.java by breaking it down into separate functions**